justtayyabkhxn/sticko/README.md

 - **Notes**: Go to the "Notes" page, click "Add Note", and start typing.
 - **Todos**: Switch to the "Todos" page, add your tasks, and mark them as completed when done.

-### AI Features for Notes

-- On each note, you will find the "Ask AI" button, which will open a modal.
-- Select a prompt (e.g., Summarize, Rewrite, Translate) to interact with the note using AI.

----

 ## File Structure